Diabetes Mellitus, Type II

 Metabolic syndrome is the resultant conglomeration of symptomatology associated with all of the above.
 It is unfortunate that doctors are trained to individually treat the components of this disorder symptomatically, rather than treat the disease entity itself appropriately.
 By simply managing the individual components symptomatically, the disorder simply progresses until one finally suffers a heart attack or stroke, or alternatively manifests kidney disease concomitant to the multitude of drugs being filtered in a fatal effort to manage the condition simply by symptoms.

 Once you have had diabetes for any length of time, the inability to regulate blood glucose because of faulty insulin mechanisms, elevated blood glucose levels begin to attack nerve tissue.
 There is a predilection for this to occur in the nerves of the legs.
 When this happens there is a deadness which occurs in the lower limbs, often associated with paresthesia, (altered or electrical sensations).
 This leaves the limbs in a state similar to having just had your limbs injected with anesthesia.
 Imagine trying to walk in such a state of being unable to tell when or if your feet have actually touched the ground.
 As a result, people with peripheral neuropathy typically have wide based gaits in an effort to stabilize themselves from falling associated with profound dysequilibrium.
+Sugar also has an affinity for the optic nerves, thus it is not uncommon for diabetics to lose vision associated with diabetic retinopathy.

 If you suffer from any or all of these disorders we have effective management strategies that can reverse these disorders and save your life.
 As such we would urge you to call our office for an appointment.